GryffDavid/GryffDavid/README.md

 ### I am actively searching for a job in games as a programmer/technical designer/game designer
 **These repositories are not exhaustive and do not show the full extent of my programming experience.**

-I'm a 28 year old South African game developer, looking to transition into AAA or big indie game development.
+I'm an indie game developer, looking to transition into AAA or big indie game development.
 I'm a generalist with a large breadth of experience but I'm looking to specialise.
 Craving problems to solve and looking for a challenge.
 I am hungry for opportunity and I’m ambitious.

 I have ~7 years of game development experience with C# and Microsoft XNA/Monogame (2012-2019).
 I know C# like the back of my hand, but I'm also proficient in C++ and I know Unreal Engine 4 both C++ and Blueprint.